-“A newborn care class is a great way to feel more prepared for life with a newborn,” said Anna Schuld, prenatal class educator and lactation consultant at Marshfield Medical Center.
+“A newborn care class is a great way to feel more prepared for life with a newborn,” Dietel said.
 “We go over the basics with video and PowerPoint slides, but also take it one step further by adding a lot of hands-on demonstrations.
 Whether you’re a visual learner or need written materials to refer back to, these classes are tailored to all learning styles.”

 Online options available

 With your busy schedule as an expectant mom, you may not have time to join an in-person class.
-Marshfield Medical Center also offers InJoy online class options.
+Many locations also offers InJoy online class options or other virtual classes.
 Topics include:

 - Understanding birth.

 - Understanding pregnancy.